-- ...must be system generated/printed, typed or completed in pen.
+- □ ...must be system generated/printed, typed or completed in pen.
 Pencil is not acceptable. - ...must never be signed blank.
 With the signature, the owner/agent and household attest that the information contained on the form is accurate.
-Signing a blank TIC is a form of fraud. - ☐ ...must always have the signatures dated when they are actually signed.
+Signing a blank TIC is a form of fraud. - ...must always have the signatures dated when they are actually signed.
 In cases where the TIC is signed late, it must never be back-dated to match the effective date. - ...must have any corrections to income, assets or student status (made after the TIC has been signed) recorded on a "corrected TIC".
-The use of white-out, correction tape or crossing out is not permissible. - ☐ ...should reflect the past effective date when a late certification is being created retroactively.
-However, it must be dated when signed.
+The use of white-out, correction tape or crossing out is not permissible. - □ ...should reflect the past effective date when a late certification is being created retroactively.
+However, it must be dated when signed. - Image: Section Section V and VI and other program requirements ONLY in Section VIII. - ...may be signed using secure e-signature systems, but the owner/agent must be able to explain to an auditor how the system works. - □ ...should be dated as listed on the below guide.